 Fox snared in Sussex

-West Sussex Wildlife Protection cage trapped a fox on 19th April 2021 with a snare around its neck at Cove Road, Rustington, W. Sussex in April 2021.
+West Sussex Wildlife Protection cage trapped a fox on 19th April 2021 with a snare around its neck at Cove Road, Rustington, West Sussex in April 2021.
 An examination of the snare showed it was made of a piece of garden wire bent into a noose.
 The fox has survived after treatment.
-A police investigation has not revealed the culprit, but roads have been leafletted to alert residents.
+A police investigation has not revealed the culprit, but roads have been leafleted to alert residents.
 Last year a fox was cage trapped a mile away in Goring with the same type of wire snare.